ms/buildtogether.tech/introduction/index.md

 projects will be more successful if we take motivation into account.
 And as we learn more, the best way for us to learn changes in predictable ways, so how we are taught should change too.

+<span class="fixme">we have tried to base it on research (ref to chapters)</span>

+<span class="fixme">goal is to build a good enough system with imperfect people - too many books talk about what to do if you're all good, sincere, etc.</span>

 ## Contributing